adireddy/haxe-p2/README.md

 ```haxe
 haxelib install p2js
 ```
-Please note that this is an alpha release and the development is still in progress.
+Please note that this is an alpha release and the development/testing is still in progress.

 ### Usage ###